 TRL-5 Prototype Validated in Relevant Environment: The prototype has been successfully tested in a simulated clinical setting.

-ABSTRACT The Agility Trainer 2.0 system applies adjustable, velocity-dependent lateral forces to a patient’s pelvis during treadmill walking.
-It uses motorized cable systems and high precision sensors to generate viscous force fields that either resist or amplify lateral movement.
-Preliminary case studies indicate significant improvements in dynamic balance and gait stability.
-This clinical tool offers a streamlined user interface for physical therapists and integrates easily with existing treadmill setups, paving the way toward production-ready deployment.
+ABSTRACT The Agility Trainer 2.0 system applies adjustable, lateral forces to a patient’s pelvis during treadmill walking.
+It uses high precision motorized cable systems to generate velocity-dependent forces that either resist or amplify lateral movement.
+Laboratory-based clinical trials have found gait training in a movement amplification environment created by the Agility Trainer can improve walking balance in people with neurologic injury.
+This clinical tool offers a user-friendly interface, and integrates easily with existing treadmill setups, paving the way toward production-ready deployment.

 APPLICATIONS